Shekhawati – An Open Air Art Gallery with Delhi And Taj Mahal

 Overnight at the Hotel in Alsisar.

-After breakfast in the Hotel, Check Out and drive further to Jaipur while visiting the small towns of Ramgarh and Fatehpur on the way.
+After breakfast in the Hotel, Check Out and drive further to Jaipur while visiting the small towns Ramgarh and Fatehpur on the way.

 Later after the visit, proceed further to Jaipur.